 Some vegetables you can include in their diet include:

 - dark leafy greens (think kale and not iceberg lettuce in moderation)

 Generally it’s recommended to use a 90/10 split with vegetables making up the majority of their diet.

 You can also supplement your pet’s meals to help ensure they are getting all the vitamins and minerals they need.
 The two most common ways are to occasionally dust their fresh food with reptile-friendly calcium.
 And, there are commercially produced tortoise pellets that act as a multivitamin.

 Greek tortoises, AKA Mediterranean spur-thighed tortoises, are a wonderful starter reptile pet.
 But, they aren’t only for those who have yet to buy their first reptile.

-Greek tortoise case is on easier end of the spectrum when compared to other tortoises and reptiles.
-And, they are absolutely adorable.
+Though Greek tortoise care is on easier end of the spectrum when compared to other tortoises and most reptiles, they aren’t classically thought of as a beginner reptile pet.
+That doesn’t change the fact they are absolutely adorable.

 Do your research and make them part of your everyday life, and you will have a great pet for a very long time.